-When a limb is crushed, pinned, or severed in a collision, the physical and emotional damage is overwhelming.
-Amputations and crush injuries are among the most devastating outcomes of a motorcycle accident, often leading to permanent disability, chronic pain, and dramatic shifts in day-to-day life.
+When a limb is crushed, pinned, or severed in a motorcycle collision, the physical and emotional toll can be overwhelming.
+Amputations and crush injuries are among the most devastating outcomes of a serious crash, often leading to permanent disability, chronic pain, repeated surgeries, and major changes in everyday life.

-This guide explains how amputations and crush injuries happen, the medical and legal challenges they bring, and what it takes to protect your rights and your future in Michigan.
+This page explains how amputations and crush injuries happen in motorcycle accidents, the medical and legal issues they raise, and what it takes to protect your rights and future in Michigan.

 How Motorcycle Crashes Cause Amputations and Crush Injuries